 Try to make slopes easier to navigate.

 Many of our lake homes have had narrow winding staircases in the past.
-Consider employing terraced landscaping and retaining walls to provide more level spaces wherever possible in your slope or hillside.
+Consider employing terraced landings and retaining walls to provide more level spaces wherever possible when landscaping hillsides or sloped areas.

 You can install nice stone stairs between levels, followed by larger level landing areas.
 By doing so, you can break up the climb as well as planting nice flower beds, building a fire pit, or a barbecue grilling area with a table and some outdoor seating.